 When enabling or disabling

-KEY constraints, be aware of several important issues and prerequisites.
+KEY integrity constraints, you should be aware of several important issues and prerequisites.

 UNIQUE key and